shjang7/daily_tech_journal/README.md

 However, access time in memory of Linked list is slower.
 Because, While Array elements physically assigned consecutively in the hardware memory during compile time, Linked list elements are stored randomly in hardware during the run time.

 The linear search can search them both.
 But Array can be searched by binary search, while Linked list is not.

-## Ruby on Rails
-### The advantages of using Ruby on Rails (23.jan.2020)
-#### Faster development time
-Ruby on Rails minimizes the website development time by 25-50% as compared to other popular web frameworks.

-It has many ready-made plugins which are gems, MVC structure, modular design, object-oriented, and huge open-source communities.

-### Additional advantages of using Ruby (23.jan.2020)
-#### Clean and Simple Syntax
-The syntax is modest and compact, which empowers developers to solve complex problems with fewer lines of code.
-It supports the human-readable code as well.

-#### Metaprogramming
-Ruby can be designed to read or transform other programs, and even modify itself while running.

 ## Javascript